williamthewill/btime-test-back-end/README.md

 # Btime Test Front-End

 This project was developed based on test instructions.
-It was user GraphQL api to share data with front-end Front-End can user one schema to make get_all, search and filter is the `getPaginated` schema
+It was used GraphQL api to share data with front-end Front-End can use one schema to make get_all, search and filter is the `getPaginated` schema

 ![alt text](image.png)